 Asking questions was one of the many first things that I taught my daughter when she was a child.
 I remember once she asked me why her shadow was always following her.
 I was amazed at how observant as well as how inquisitive she was.
 Even now, her husband comments that she always asks questions about this and about that.

-Writing is a lifelong communication skill.
-To master that skill, you need wisdom to empower your mind with knowledge and information, as well as to apply it to your everyday writing, such as writing a letter, an email, a report, or any academic writing.
+To master that skill, you need wisdom to empower your mind with knowledge and information, as well as to apply it to your everyday writing and speaking.

 To learn and master a language is never easy, especially if that language is not your first language.